 Update Your Social Images

-This is a super simple strategy that doubles as your social media marketing as well.
+This is a super simple strategy that doubles as a social media marketing strategy as well.
 Plan out (schedule) posts that push the pre-order and remind people when the pre-order ends.
 This strategy is particularly effective for selling more books when combined with a special pre-order discount price.

 Run a Branded Contest

 Sometimes selling more books isn’t about selling more books.
 Let me explain.
-Sometimes showing your followers that you truly appreciate their loyalty, no strings attached, is by giving them something just because.
+Sometimes when you consider how to market your book you have to keep your current fans front and center.
+Show your followers that you truly appreciate their loyalty, no strings attached, is by giving them something just because.
 But this doesn’t mean you can’t still get some immediate benefits.

 Author Leigh Bardugo did a contest (image below) and simply asked people to follow her blog and comment on the post with the “rules” to be entered.
 And, of course, she reminded people about the pre-order.

 You can ask people to follow you on social and share a post of your book release announcement.
 There are lots of ways to benefit from reader engagement aside from just asking them to buy the book directly.